HomeHealth articlessarcoidosisSarcoidosis - Causes | Symptoms | Diagnosis | Treatment

 When to Consult a Doctor?

-• If your breathing becomes labored.
+• If breathing becomes labored.

-• If you have problems with your vision.
+• If one has problems with vision.

-• If your eyes are paining.
+• If eyes are paining.

-• If you develop facial numbness.
+• If one develops facial numbness.

-• If you become sensitive to light.
+• If one becomes sensitive to light.

 How Does a Doctor Diagnose Sarcoidosis?

-• Imaging tests (Chest X-ray, CT scan) - To see how your heart and lungs are.
+• Imaging Tests (Chest X-ray, CT scan) - To see how your heart and lungs are.

-• Lung function tests - To check how efficiently your lungs are working.
+• Lung Function Tests - To check how efficiently your lungs are working.

 • Electrocardiogram (ECG) - To monitor your heart.

-• Eye examination - To check your vision.
+• Eye Examination - To check your vision.

 • Biopsies - If any imaging test shows lesions or granulomas or if you have skin lesions, then the doctor might take a biopsy from the affected areas to check for cells in the granulomas.